 For the purposes of this guide, a Teesside International Airport accident is an incident that is unexpected and may cause injury, illness or both that happens on the grounds of an airport.
 This guide will look specifically at accidents and incidents that could be prevented that cause avoidable injury or illness and are usually the result of a breach in the duty of care, lapse in health and safety and poor maintenance and upkeep.

-Accidents which may potentially occur at airports in the event of third-party negligence could include slip, trip or fall accidents, baggage handling accidents, or lift or escalator accidents.
+Accidents that may potentially occur at airports in the event of third-party negligence could include slip, trip or fall accidents, baggage handling accidents, or lift or escalator accidents.
 An act of negligence in an airport restaurant could cause an injury such as a burn or scald, or food poisoning for example.
 We could help you make Teesside International airport accident claims for a variety of different situations.

 According to statistics from the Health and Safety Executive (HSE) from the year 2013/14, 39% of injuries among air transport employees across the UK were due to lifting and handling.
 These injuries proved to be the most common in the UK air transport sector, closely followed by slip, trip, and falls accounting for 24% of injuries.
 The remaining 37% of injuries involved being struck by an object, struck against something, falling from a height, moving vehicles and other unspecified injury types.
 This information plus further statistical reports can be found on the HSE website.

 You can see common injury at work causes from 2019/20 below.